adsabs/solr-service/README.md

 SOLR_SERVICE_URL='http://localhost:8983/solr'
 SECOND_ORDER_SOLR_SERVICE_URL='http://localhost:8983/solr'
 ```
 NB: these can be the same server.
+Note also, they actually should point to a collection name for local testing.

   5. start the solr-service `python cors.py`